fansalon/TEspeX/README.md

 git clone https://github.com/fansalon/TEspeX
 ```

-This should install TEspeX.
+This should download locally TEspeX.

 Copy the downoloaded folder in the directory in which you wish to install TEspeX, move to that directory and type:
 ```
 cd TEspex/
 tespex=$PWD
 cd bin
 ls
 ls picard
 ```